Tave

 HoneyBook

 HoneyBook rebuilt its automation system with Automations 2.0, adding conditional branching and AI-powered workflow suggestions.
 You can create different paths based on client responses or pipeline stages.
-However, automations require the Essentials plan ($59/month monthly, $49/month annual) -- Starter users get nothing.
+However, automations require the Essentials plan ($49/month annual).
+Starter users get no automation at all.

 The rebuild also introduced regressions.
-Users on the HoneyBook Community forum reported that project-date-based triggers were removed, the ability to skip or remove individual steps for specific clients was lost, and editing emails mid-automation was eliminated.
+Users on the HoneyBook Community forum reported that project-date-based triggers were removed, the ability to skip or remove individual steps for specific clients was lost, editing emails mid-automation was eliminated, and tags are "super limited" as conditional differentiators.
+Longer automations with multiple branches can get cut off in the visual builder, making complex workflows hard to review.

 Verdict